kubermatic/docs/content/kubermatic/master/changelog/2.12/_index.en.md

 **Dashboard:**

-- Added Swagger UI for Kubermatic API
+- Added Swagger UI for KKP API
 - Redesign dialog to manage SSH keys on cluster
 - GCP zones are now fetched from API.
 - Redesign Wizard: Summary